-Means TV is the first worker-owned streaming service to exist and because of that, we're the first to create a worker-owned structure for such a company meant to compete in the current SVOD landscape.
+Means TV is the first worker-owned streaming service to exist and because of that, we're also the first to build the structure for such a company.

 It took a year working with cooperative organizations, attorneys and content creators to develop a structure that was functional and democratic.